What Is Dream Therapy, And What Can You Learn From It?

 At times, it may seem challenging to express how you feel about a topic, relationship, or current event.
 You may go through the motions in life and stay so busy that you do not have time to reflect on these areas during consciousness.
 Then while you sleep your dreams play a role in how your mind sorts through what's occurring in your waking life.
 If you feel sad, that sadness may be processed and exhibited at night through dreams about sad themes such as loss.
 If you have had someone on your mind, they may show up often in a recurring dream.
 Dreams can be a window into biology, the psyche, and the connection between the two that many scientists are trying to understand better.
 Dream therapy offers one avenue to do so.

 Nightmares can cause difficulty falling asleep, staying asleep, and feeling well-rested.
 Dream therapists can help you with more than interpreting your bad dreams.
 They can also offer strategies to avoid future challenges and reduce your nightmares.
-Some individuals also see psychiatrists who may be able to prescribe medication to treat a patient in order to reduce nightmares in conditions like post-traumatic stress disorder (PTSD).
+Some individuals also see psychiatrists who may be able to prescribe medication to treat a patient in order to reduce nightmare disorder in conditions like post-traumatic stress disorder (PTSD).

 Dreams can feel real when they happen, and feeling distressed by a nightmare can be common.
 You're not alone, and dream therapy may help you address your subconscious, track your dreams, and learn more about how your mind and emotions work.